Working with PMC (precious metal clay)

 - pyrex dish with water (for quenching hot things)

 - thin diameter plastic straws or cut and filed off metal nail for making holes for pendants or earrings.

 - steel burnisher/ filed steel nail/ back of spoon

 - Bench pin or work bench area.
 (I like this one because it's smaller and the clamp allows it to be removed and stored when I'm not using it.)

 - PMC 3 silver clay (this is important because other clays cannot be torch fired)

 All items with links are through Riogrande.com which is my main source for all jewelry supplies.
 I get no commission for recommending them, they are just an excellent company to work with and order from.
+The exception to this is the Art Clay Silver which RioGrande does not stock, so I've provided an Amazon link which is where I've purchased this PMC from.
 Items without links can be purchased through your hardware store or local craft/art shop.

 I read quite a few books on working with precious metal clay and this was undoubtedly the best out of all of them.

 I'll describe a couple of the processes that I use when creating things with PMC3.
 The first is the simplest.
 I have a mold with sand dollar shapes for both earrings and pendants that I use to create this type of jewelry.